What Is the NFPA 70?

 The NEC guides:

-- Components: Requires surge protective devices for certain service upgrades (NEC 230.67).
+- Components: Requires surge-protective devices for certain service installations and upgrades (see Article 230 for service surge-protection requirements).

 Non-compliance risks hazards, failed inspections, and liability.